-Although not an exhaustive list, below are some of the key factors to consider when assessing quality
+Although not an exhaustive list, below are some of the key factors to consider when assessing quality of experienced friends to ensure all areas have been considered.
+As the owner, you know your equine best and this will help when making suitable decisions.

-• Is the horse content?
-Does the horse interact with other horses or with people?

-- Is the horse's general health good and are they pain free? - Can the horse move freely and demonstrate a 'normal' gait? - Can the horse lay down and get back up easily and without assistance?
+- Is the horse content?
+Does the horse interact with other horses or with people? - Is the horse's general health good and are they pain free? - Can the horse move freely and demonstrate a 'normal' gait? - Can the horse lay down and get back up easily and without assistance? - Is the horse gaining enough nutrition (both from feedstuffs and water) to maintain a healthy bodyweight?